Fundraiser for Simon Redbird Headstone

 - 11:15 to 11:30 is a presentation of the Genoa U.S. Indian School/Wolfe Family Scholarship, given to the descendant of a former student.

 - 11:30 to 12:45 – Native American Tacos and fry bread will be for sale.
-This delicious treat is made by Jan Ellston and her family.
-They are descendants of former students.
+This delicious treat is made by Jan Ellston and served by Twin River FBLA.
+Ellston and her family are descendants of former students.

 - We would also like everyone to know that, from 1-5:00, the Genoa Historical Museum in downtown is open, and features Pawnee and Mormon artifacts and photos.